DamianCasale/pyJucks/README.md

 ------------

-Before first run and after changes to the templates must be compiled for use by nunjucks-slim on the front end using :
+Before first run and after alteration, the templates must be compiled for use by nunjucks-slim on the front end using :

     node nunjucks-compile app/templates/ > app/static/js/templates.js